-- a.
-Whether to review such request; - b.
-To determine whether the practitioner may personally appear before and/or submit a statement in support of the practitioner's position.
+- (a) Whether to review such request;

-9.1-3 Exhaustion of Remedies
+- (b) To determine whether the practitioner may personally appear before and/or submit a statement in support of the practitioner's position.

-An applicant or Medical Staff member who receives an adverse decisionregarding staff membership, staff status, or privileges A practitioner entitled to hearing rights in accordance with California law and to appeal as set forth in these Bylaws must exhaust the intra- organizational remedies afforded by the Bylaws, rules, and the FHP before resorting to formal legal action.
-Exhausting intraorganizational remedies applies to a decision, the procedure used to arrive at a decision, or a practitioner's claim against the District or participants in the decision-making process.
+- 9.1.3 Exhaustion of Remedies

-9.1-4 Definitions
+A practitioner entitled to hearing rights in accordance with California law and to appeal as set forth in these Bylaws must exhaust the intra-organizational remedies afforded by the Bylaws, before resorting to formal legal action.

-Except as otherwise provided in the Bylaws, the following definitions shall apply:
+9.1.4 Definitions

-Responsibility for decision that prompted the hearing decision refers to:
+Except as otherwise provided in the Bylaws, the following definitions shall apply: Responsibility for decision that prompted the hearing decision refers to:

-- The Medical Staff's Chief of Staff, or authorized officer, who took the action or rendered the decision that resulted in a afforded hearing beingrequested rights. - b.
-The governing body in all cases where the governing body or authorized officers, directors, or committees of the governing body took the action or rendered the decision which afforded hearing rights, resulted in a hearingbeing requested.
+- (a) The Medical Staff's Chief of Staff, or authorized officer, who took the action or rendered the decision that afforded hearing rights. - (b) The governing body in all cases where the governing body or authorized officers, directors, or committees of the governing body took the action or rendered the decision which afforded hearing rights.